khamusa/rspec-graphql_matchers/README.md

   end
 end
 ```

-The spec will pass only if all attributes/types specified in the hash are
+The spec will only pass if all attributes/types specified in the hash are
 defined on the field.
-Type specification follows the same rules from
-`be_of_type` matcher.

-For better fluency, `accept_arguments` is always available in singular form, as
+For better fluency, `accept_arguments` is also available in singular form, as
 `accept_argument`.

 ## TODO